Gichohi-Simon/Gichohi-Simon/README.md

 ##ABOUT ME

 -  💻 I'm a Full Stack Web deVeloper.
--  🤓 Javascript fan boy.
+-  🤓 Javascript fan man.
 -  📧 How to reach me: njogugichohi56@gmail.com.

 ##GIT STATS